RoycejChan/RoycejChan/README.md

 - 🔭 I’m currently working on - Data Structures and Algorithms

 - ⚡ Fun fact: I occasionally travel by car to go hiking, rock climbing, and fishing.
+I also like collecting hobbies and learning new things every week

 <br/>